Sairaj4522/InstallingSettingUpAndMoreCheatSheet/install_config_and_more_ubuntu_cheat_sheet.md

 ```
 ####Update
 Warning!
 This method is only to be used on Intel Graphics Controllers

 Open terminal

 	lspci -vnn | grep -i VGA -A 12

-and check which one your system is using
+and check which one your system is using.

-my system returned following
+My system returned following

 	maez $ lspci -vnn | grep -i VGA -A 12